cables1/vc/readme.md

 # VC website

-Basic structure of VC site.
-Includes some sample pages.
-Drop into Twitter Bootstrap folder.
+Basic structure of VC site in early development.